Yindjibarndi people

 The Yindjibarndi are an Aboriginal Australian people of the Pilbara region of Western Australia.
 They form the majority of Aboriginal people around Roebourne (the Millstream area).
 Their traditional lands lie around the Fortescue River.
+Since 1998 the Yindjibarndi people had a land access agreement with the Woodside-operated North West Shelf Venture, to allow access to part of their traditional lands for the purpose of mining.
+In 2017, the Federal Court of Australia recognised that the Yindjibarndi had exclusive native title rights over the area.
+A court case for compensation begun in 2022 eventually led to the decision in the Federal Court on 12 May 2026, awarding approximately A$150 million for cultural loss and around A$100,000 for economic loss, making it the largest native title compensation award in Australian history.

 Language

 Yindjibarndi, with around 1,000 speakers, has been called the most innovative descendant of then proto-Ngayarta language.
 It is mutually intelligible with Kurruma.
 Due to their displacement in the colonisation process, which forced them into Roebourne, many speakers are Ngarluma people who have adopted Yindjibarndi.
 Their spatial concepts regarding landscape of do not translate with any equivalent conceptual extension into English.

 Country

 Yindjibarndi ancestral territory has been estimated to cover approximately 5,000 mi2.
-It is located on the lower Hamersley Range plateau south of the Pialin at the junction of Portland Creek with the Fortescue River, east along a line formed by the edge of the scarp facing the eastern headwaters of Yule River; east along the Fortescue River to Marana Pool, about 10 miles west of Kudaidari; south to the clifflike north-facing scarp of the higher Hamersley Range plateau, roughly along a line from Mount Elvira east-southeast to Mount George.
+It is located on the lower Hamersley Range plateau south of the Pialin at the junction of Portland Creek with the Fortescue River, east along a line formed by the edge of the scarp facing the eastern headwaters of Yule River; east along the Fortescue River to Marana Pool, about 10 mi west of Kudaidari; south to the clifflike north-facing scarp of the higher Hamersley Range plateau, roughly along a line from Mount Elvira east-southeast to Mount George.
 The southern boundary is marked by the change from open porcupine grass country to the densely thicketed mulga country extending south.

+They form the majority of Aboriginal people around Roebourne (the Millstream area).